-Wellness Allied Inc. is founded by a group of people who are enthusiastic about Acupuncture and Chinese Herbal Medicine.
+Acupuncture herbs & beyond LLC is founded by a group of people who are enthusiastic about acupuncture and Chinese herbal medicine.

 Wendy (Weihui) Li is the licensed acupuncturist and herbalist in MA.
 She got her Master of Acupuncture and Oriental Medicine (MAOM) from New England School of Acupuncture in Newton, MA, the earliest acupuncture school in the US.